ResonantGeoData/ResonantGeoData/django-rgd/client/PLUGINS.md

 client.foo.bar()
 ```

-Since the defintion of `MyClient` defines the namespace as `foo`, all methods in `MyPlugin` are accessed through this namespace.
+Since the definition of `MyClient` defines the namespace as `foo`, all methods in `MyPlugin` are accessed through this namespace.

 ### Using the Client